AdobeDocs/experience-manager-65.en/help/assets/workfront-connector-configure.md

 1. In Experience Manager, access **[!UICONTROL Tools]** > **[!UICONTROL Cloud Services]** > **[!UICONTROL Workfront Tools Configuration]**, and open the **[!UICONTROL Advanced]** tab.

-1. Option **[!UICONTROL Store assets with the same name as versions of the existing asset]**: when checked, this option enables storing assets uploaded with the same name and to the same location as the version of the existing asset.
+1. Select option **[!UICONTROL Store assets with the same name as versions of the existing asset]**.
+When checked, this option enables storing assets uploaded with the same name and to the same location as the version of the existing asset.
 If left unchecked, a new asset will be created with a different name (for example, `asset-name.pdf` and `asset-name-1.pdf`).

-1. Option **[!UICONTROL Update asset metadata when creating a new version]**: when checked, this option updates the asset metadata whenever a new version of the asset is created.
+1. Select option **[!UICONTROL Update asset metadata when creating a new version]**.
+When checked, this option updates the asset metadata whenever a new version of the asset is created.
 If unchecked, the asset will keep the metadata it had prior to creating the new version.

 ![configure asset versioning](/help/assets/assets/wf-config-versioning.png)